dayton-outar/shillings/docs/MARKETING/ECONOMY/JM.md

     - A tax on sugary beverages to promote public health.

 It's important to note that tax rates and regulations may change over time, so it's advisable to consult with the Jamaica Tax Administration (TAJ) or a qualified tax professional for the most up-to-date information and guidance on taxation in Jamaica.
 Additionally, specific exemptions and deductions may apply to certain taxpayers and transactions.

+### Tax Rates

+As of my last knowledge update in September 2021, I can provide you with a general overview of individual and corporate tax rates in Jamaica.
+However, please note that tax rates and regulations can change over time, so it's essential to verify the current rates with the Jamaican tax authorities or a qualified tax professional for the most up-to-date information.

+Individual Tax Rates in Jamaica (2021):
+1. Personal Income Tax: Jamaica uses a progressive tax system for individuals, with tax rates ranging from 0% to 25% on different income levels.
+Here are the income tax rates for individuals in 2021:

+   - Up to JMD 1,272,360: 0%
+   - JMD 1,272,361 to JMD 6,361,801: 25%

+2. National Insurance Scheme (NIS): In addition to income tax, employees and employers are required to contribute to the National Insurance Scheme (NIS) in Jamaica.
+The contribution rate varies, with employees contributing 2.5% of their earnings up to a specified ceiling, and employers contributing a matching amount.

+Corporate Tax Rates in Jamaica (2021):
+1. Corporate Income Tax: The corporate income tax rate in Jamaica for most companies was 25% in 2021.
+However, certain businesses, such as those in the tourism industry, were eligible for reduced tax rates.

+2. Special Economic Zone (SEZ) Companies: Companies operating within Special Economic Zones in Jamaica may enjoy tax incentives and a reduced corporate income tax rate of 12.5%.

+Please keep in mind that tax rates and regulations can change, so it's crucial to check with the Jamaican Tax Administration or a tax professional for the most current tax rates and rules for individuals and corporations in Jamaica in 2023 or beyond.

 <image src="/.attachments/chatgpt-logo.png" alt="Chat GPT Logo" width="16" height="16" />